Pantovola was born many moons ago,

 Each month during the full moon, he would go off alone to a tall hill to cry one-hundred teardrops that were made of pearls.
 At sunrise, Pantovola would collect Bragi's precious pearl tears and weave them into necklaces.
 She wore the necklaces to feel a little closer to the creature she so admired from afar, adding one each month, until they started to weigh her down, heavy with melancholia.
 So she decided to keep the sad jewellery in a box instead, and hid it under her bed.
 There the pearl teardrops slept in silence, but gave a blue hue to Pantovola's dreams.

-The theatre and its strange family spend their lives traveling from country to country and because they never stayed in one place for very long, Pantovola was unable to sustain any meaningful relationships with normal humans.
+The peculiar family spent their lives traveling from country to country and because they never stayed in one place for very long, Pantovola was unable to sustain any meaningful relationships with normal humans.

-Pantovola spend her days sewing and stitching the strange adventures of her traveling life and the magical tales written by her father.
+Pantovola spent most her days sewing and stitching the strange adventures of her traveling life and the magical tales told by her father.

-But when Pantovola was only seventeen and one half years old, tragedy struck the Theatre.
+But when she was at the tender age of seventeen and one half years, tragedy struck the Theatre.